 - Wash the green beans thoroughly and then strain them to remove any excess water.

-- Cut off both ends of the green beans.
+- Cut off both ends of the green beans (the stem end and the tail end).
 The ends can be composted or discarded.

-- If you have a (Affiliate Link) steamer basket, place the green beans in it.
-In the bottom of the pot, add 1 cup of water.
-If you don’t have a steamer rack, place the green beans directly in the inner pot and add ½ cup water.
+- If you have an (Affiliate Link) steamer basket, place the green beans in it.
+At the bottom of the pot, add 1 cup of water.
+If you don’t have a steamer rack, place the green beans directly in the inner pot and add ½ cup of water.

 - Choose the steam option.
 Set the cooking time to 00:00 (zero) minutes and turn off the “keep warm” option.
 Make sure the pressure option says “High Pressure” NOT “low pressure”.